daplab/documentation/docs/getting_started.md

 {: .vscc-notify-warning }

-# First login: Set a Password
+## First login: Set a Password

 The first time you'll login into the server, you'll have to set a new password.
 You should have received the initial, temporary password via email.
 If not, [request the password again](mailto:benoit@daplab.ch?Subject=Password Recovery).

-The password has to contain letters, numbers and special sings, and can't be based on a dictionary word.
+The password has to contain letters, numbers and special characters, and can't be based on a dictionary word.
+{: .vscc-notify-warning }

 ```bash
 $ ssh pubgw1.daplab.ch